pavelsinkevich/x4_winwing_ursa_minor_dual/README.md

 ### X4: Foundations

-Place the input map file in your `Egosoft/X4/{random_number}` folder.
+Place the input map file in your `Documents\Egosoft\X4\<user-id>\` folder.
 Rename the file to `inputmap_#.xml` where the number is a number 1-5.
 For best results use a number that is currently not being used by other input maps.

-The input map should work both right and left handed as long as you keep the same stick configuration numbers as I do.
+The input map covers both right and left sticks.

+The game recognizes both controllers as FIGHTER FLIGHT STICK.
+It doesn't matter.
+As stated before, "Space" and "Fighter" controllers have exactly the same button layout.

-Your flight stick (in my case, Fighter Joystick R) should be set as controller 1.
+Your flight stick (in my case, right hand) should be set as controller 1.

-Your throttle stick (in my case, Space Joystick L) should be set as controller 2.
+Your throttle stick (in my case, left hand) should be set as controller 2.

 In the X4 Controls menu use the Load Profile option to load the new configuration.